 It depends on the severity.
 Chronic Dry Eye gets progressively worse.
-Left

-	untreated it can get to a point where it becomes much more difficult to

-	manage and provide relief, and it even can result in damage to your cornea.
+Left untreated it can get to a point where it becomes much more difficult to manage and provide relief, and it even can result in damage to your cornea.

-	Tear film is one of natural barriers to disease problems or irritants on the

-	front of the eye.
-People who have Chronic Dry Eye are less able to fight off

-	bacteria, particularly for contact-lens wearers.
+The tear film is one of the natural barriers to disease problems or irritants on the front of the eye.
+People who have Chronic Dry Eye are less able to fight off bacteria, particularly for contact lens wearers.

-	It's not a condition that's completely curable, but in vast majority of

-	cases it is controllable.
-In fact, you may need only visit the Dry Eye

-	Center of Excellence annually to keep your symptoms from interfering with

-	your quality of life and vision.
+It’s not a condition that’s completely curable, but in the vast majority of cases, it is controllable.
+In fact, you may need only visit the Dry Eye Center of Excellence annually to keep your symptoms from interfering with your quality of life and vision.

 Are over-the-counter drops the answer?

 OTC eye drops can help moisten your eyes, but they cannot help increase tear production and provide only temporary relief.

 Restasis Ophthalmic Emulsion is a prescription eye drop that actually increases tear production.
 It is one of the most common treatments for Chronic Dry Eye.